flatterline/flatterline.com/_posts/2012-01-31-entrepreneurship-series-interview-with-jenny-poon.md

 **Did that make you want to start your own business?**

 {% pullquote left %}
-I remember growing up thinking, "I'll never be in a job I really love, cause that just doesn't happen."
+Yes, but I remember growing up thinking, "I'll never be in a job I really love, cause that just doesn't happen."
 Kids grow up thinking that.
 They say, "I'm going to be a doctor because everyone says I should be a doctor."
 And they think about how they're going to work for somebody else.
 I think you have to work for somebody, so you know how to run your own business. {"I love running my own business!"}
 {% endpullquote %}

 My parents own a busines.
 They've run their own business for a really long time...since I was born.
 I had to work in the restaurant and I had to go work in the restaurant every day after shcool.
 I remember thinking, "This is terrible.
 My parents are always at work and I always have to be there helping.
 I never want to run my own business."